 Rachel’s paternal grandfather was Simon Hyam, born in Hamburg about 1740, who was generally known as “Simcha Ipswich” (after the East Anglian town where he settled).
 Rachel’s mother Hannah Lazarus was a daughter of Moses Lazarus of Rochford, Essex.
 “Moses Lazarus, who hailed from Worms, was generally known from his place of residence as Moses Rochford, and is the ancestor of half of the upper stratum of Anglo-Jewry of older vintage”.

-Rachel Hyam has several brothers, including David (born 1808), Lawrence (1809), Benjamin (1811), Samuel (1812) and Simon (1815).
-Examples of the links between the Hyam family and Hart & Levy (noted by Andrew Godley) are Lawrence Hyam’s marriage to Catherine Levy and Samuel Hyam’s marriage to Phoebe Levy.
-In the 1870s Benjamin and the sons of Samuel Hyam would change their name to Halford, but Samuel and other brothers (including Lawrence and David) retained the name Hyam.
+Rachel Hyam has five brothers: Lawrence Eleazer (born 1806), David (1808), Benjamin (1811), Samuel (1812) and Simon (1815).
+Examples of the links between the Hyam family and Hart & Levy (noted by Andrew Godley) are Lawrence Hyam’s (second) marriage to Catherine Levy and Samuel Hyam’s marriage to Phoebe Levy.
+In the 1870s Benjamin, Simon, and the sons of Samuel Hyam would change their name to Halford, but other brothers (David, Lawrence, and Samuel) retained the name Hyam.

 1831 Daughter Kate (Rebecca) is born in London, where Isaac and family have moved, living first at 6 Houndsditch, the location of E. Moses & Son.